Juvenile Crimes Attorney - Juvenile Lawyer

 Verification shall not take place until after visiting is concluded.

-A signed and dated receipt shall be issued to the parents at the time the orthopedic shoes are received from the parent acknowleding the County Shall not take responsibility for lost shoes.
+A signed and dated receipt shall be issued to the parents at the time the orthopedic shoes are received from the parent that the County of Los Angeles is not responsiblel for lost shoes.

 Vapor Tracer Units